dribdat/dribdat/README.md

 - `/api/project/search.json?q=<text_query>`

-Push data into projects (experimental):
+Use the `limit` query parameter to get more or less than 10 results.

+If you would like to use external clients, like the chatbot, to remote control Dribdat you need to set `DRIBDAT_APIKEY`.
+The (experimental) call used to push data into projects is:

 - `/api/project/push.json`

-If you would like to use external clients, like the chatbot, to remote control Dribdat you need to set `DRIBDAT_APIKEY`.

 For more details see [api.py](dribdat/public/api.py)

 ## Developer guide

-Install Python, Virtualenv and Pip or [Poetry](https://python-poetry.org/) to start working with the code.
+Install Python, Virtualenv and Pip, or [Poetry](https://python-poetry.org/) to start working with the code.

 You may need to install additional libraries (`libffi`) for the [misaka](http://misaka.61924.nl/) package, which depends on [CFFI](https://cffi.readthedocs.io/en/latest/installation.html#platform-specific-instructions), e.g. `sudo dnf install libffi-devel`